shakfu/chuck-max/README.md

 - Add, remove, replace audio and audio processes on the fly using Chuck messages via Max messages.

+The package also includes the following:

+- The complete set of current chuck examples

-- Includes most of the [base ccrma chugins](https://github.com/ccrma/chugins) including `WarpBuf` and `Fauck` or `Faust` except for the following:
+- Most of the [base CCRMA chugins](https://github.com/ccrma/chugins) including `WarpBuf` and `Fauck` or `Faust` except for `Fluidsynth` and `Ladspa`.

-  - Fluidsynth
-  - Ladspa
+- Many Max patchers to test and demonstrate usage.

+- Contributed patchers and code examples.

-- Note that `chuck-max` has a sibling in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.
+Note that `chuck-max` has a sibling in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.

-This project is currently built on the chuck 1.5.2.5-dev (chai) engine.

-*Quickstart*: packaged binary pre-releases and releases of the `chuck-max` package can be downloaded from the project's [Releases](https://github.com/shakfu/chuck-max/releases) section.
+*Quickstart*  binary pre-releases and releases of the `chuck-max` package are available in the project's [Releases](https://github.com/shakfu/chuck-max/releases) section.

 ## Overview